wsor4035/dev.luanti.org/content/about/history/mapgen-evolution.md

 *“mandelbox” mode of the math mapgen in Minetest 0.4.9*
 [![](/images/mapgen/Mapgen_math_mandelbox.jpg)](/images/mapgen/Mapgen_math_mandelbox.jpg)

-*“mengersponge” mode of the math mapgen in Minetst 0.4.9 with lighting bugs*
+*“mengersponge” mode of the math mapgen in Minetest 0.4.9 with lighting bugs*
 [![](/images/mapgen/Mapgen_math_mengersponge.jpg)](/images/mapgen/Mapgen_math_mengersponge.jpg)

 The mapgen “math” was introduced in Minetest 0.4.8 by proller.
 This was really a collection of 3 different map generators based on simple maths.
 It was capable of creating Menger sponges, mandelboxes and spheres.
 Mods could adds biomes with Minetest's biome API, but this was never used in Minetest Game, so only stone worlds were created by default.